 - Don't slouch.

-- Do relax and lean forward a little towards the interviewer so you appear interested and engaged.
+- Do relax and lean forward a little toward the interviewer so you appear interested and engaged.

 - Don't lean back.
 You will look too casual and relaxed.